taniatsq/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS TAs who has to keep track of students' profile and attendance record during class
+* NUS Teaching Assistants (TAs) who has to keep track of students' profile and attendance record during class.
-* Has a need to manage a significant number of contacts, including potentially different classes
+* Has a need to manage a significant number of contacts, including potentially different classes.
 * Manages student's profile such as contact information, attendance, etc.
-* Prefer desktop apps over other types
+* Prefer desktop apps over other types.
-* Can type fast
+* Able to type fast.
-* Prefers typing to mouse interactions
+* Prefers typing to mouse interactions.
-* Is reasonably comfortable using CLI apps
+* Is reasonably comfortable using Command Line Interface (CLI) applications.

 **Value proposition**: Makes tutors life easier by increasing convenience of checking progress and compacting all the relevant information for easy access (Student contact information, attendance records, summary of attendance statuses, etc.)